-The risk rating methodology is based on the following fundamental analyses (financial analysis and non-financial analysis):
+The risk rating methodology is based on the following fundamental analyses (financial analysis and non- financial analysis):

-Structured Businesses

-The factors to be considered are:

-Quantitative factors are basically the financial ratios which include:
+Structured Businesses The factors to be considered are: Quantitative factors are basically the financial ratios which include:

-- Leverage ratios a.
+- a.
+Leverage ratios

 - b.
 Liquidity ratios

-- Profitability ratios c.
+- c.
+Profitability ratios

 - d.
 Profit Coverage ratios

-- Activity ratio
+- e.
+Activity ratio